-Return to the overall topic question - How do we deal with terrorism? - and in a brief plenary on Slide 32 ask the class to look back at what they have learnt and to consider the following questions:
+Return to the overall topic question - How do we deal with terrorism? - and in a brief plenary ask the class to look back at what they have learnt and to consider the following questions:

-• How do we deal with terrorism?

-· How far would we be prepared to go to prevent terrorism?
+- How do we deal with terrorism? - How far would we be prepared to go to prevent terrorism?